-The Saskatchewan Infection Prevention and Control Program is a collaboration among Regional Health Authorities (RHAs), the Ministry of Health, and other stakeholders.
+The Saskatchewan Infection Prevention and Control Program is a collaboration of the Saskatchewan Health Authority (SHA), Athabasca Health Authority, Saskatchewan Cancer Agency, Ministry of Health, and other stakeholders.
 Its mandate is to ensure that all participants are aware of leading infection control practices and emerging standards.